Admission to the Master (specialisation European law): hence, a bachelor in law or a related field and sufficient proficiency in English.

 Mode of instruction

-- Names of lecturers: Prof. mr. S. Van den Bogaert and Dr. J.J.
-Rijpma
+Names of lecturers: Prof. mr. S. Van den Bogaert and other(s)

 Other methods of instruction

 During the course, students will have to submit on a number of occasions their written preparation for the tutorial group sessions.
-The written work will have to be submitted both in hard copy and electronically through Blackboard.
+These written preparations will constitute the individual paper which counts for 25% of the final grade.

 Areas to be tested within the exam

 The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures, the seminars and all other instructions which are part of the course.

 More information on this course is offered in Blackboard.